How To Add The Major Bebop Scale To Your Playing

 - I also tend to use it a bit more when I’m playing at faster tempos.
 I talk about why this is a good strategy in this fast tempo lesson.

-- If you want more information on some other scales you can use to improvise then check out this major chord scale lesson, this minor scale lesson, and of course this altered scale lesson.
+- If you want more information on some other scales you can use to improvise then check out this major chord scale lesson, this minor scale lesson, this blues scale piano lesson and of course this altered scale lesson.

 This site is all about you taking action and helping you improve as a musician.
 So, I offer you 3 ways to improve your playing right now.